As a game about secrets where everyone has a hidden agenda, there are naturally loads of spoilers beyond this point. Take care.

 Adam's ex-girlfriend, and one of the senior scientists at Sarif Industries, who makes an important discovery regarding augmentation.

-At the very least, it can be assumed that she got pretty friendly with the guy who brutally beat her ex-boyfriend nearly to death and then shot him in the head, if the way she greets "Jaron" when Adam enters her bedroom is any indication (then again, that could be Stockholm Syndrome talking).
+- Femme Fatale: Possibly.
+She was inarguably using Adam behind his back.
+How much loyalty she has to Page and the Illuminati is still unknown, though.
+At the very least, it can be assumed that she's oddly friendly with the guy who brutally beat her ex-boyfriend nearly to death and then shot him in the head, if the way she greets "Jaron" when Adam enters her bedroom is any indication (but that could be Stockholm Syndrome talking).

-Stalker with a Test Tube: Inverted, actually; when she discovered Adam's special genetic structure while they were a couple, she began to see him as less of a person and more of a subject, which caused them to drift apart.
+- Stalker with a Test Tube: Inverted, actually; when she discovered Adam's special genetic structure while they were a couple, she began to see him as less of a person and more of a subject, which caused them to drift apart.
 She was conflicted and guilty for not speaking to Adam about the studies conducted on his tissue and seems constantly on the verge of confessing, even after they broke up.
 Then her kidnapping made it a moot point.

 He is the founder and CEO of Sarif Industries.
 He pushes augmentation so much that he gets upset if Adam does not buy a Praxis kit from a LIMB clinic as soon as possible.